 Members of the NGO Panel can decide to withdraw their membership by giving written notice to the co-conveners (Defence for Children International (DCI) and Human Rights Watch).
 Replacement with another NGO can take place upon common approval of the Core Group of the NGO Panel.

-Members of the NGO Panel Core Group include:
+Member of the NGO Panel include:

 - Defence for Children International (DCI) – co-convenor

 - Human Rights Watch (HRW) – co-convenor

 - Child Rights International Network (CRIN)

 - International Catholic Child Bureau (BICE)

 - International Detention Coalition (IDC)

 - Terre des Hommes International Federation